 Through all Company activities – from our productions to off-stage initiatives – Melbourne Theatre Company strives to ensure a vibrant and inclusive theatre sector.

-In all that we do, Melbourne Theatre Company acknowledges Boon Wurrung and Wurundjeri peoples of the Kulin Nation, the First Peoples of Country on which Southbank Theatre and Melbourne Theatre Company HQ stand.
-We pay our respects to all of Melbourne’s First Peoples, to their ancestors and Elders, and to our shared future.
+In all that we do, Melbourne Theatre Company acknowledges the Boon Wurrung and Wurundjeri Woi Wurrung peoples of the Kulin Nation, the traditional custodians of the land on which we work, create and gather.
+We pay our respects to all First Nations people, their Elders past and present, and their enduring connections to Country, knowledge and stories.

 Reconciliation